How much does it cost to furnish a 2-bed Airbnb in Cape Town?: The real cost of furnishing a standout Airbnb in Cape Town

 Beyond the furniture itself, there are costs people rarely factor in:

-Assembly of flat-pack furniture, especially online purchases
+Assembly of flat-pack furniture, especially online purchases - here, you need to budget for handyman fees

 Getting the vibe right really matters.
 Every Airbnb attracts a different type of guest, and the look and feel should appeal to exactly that market.